Tenacious Truck Accident Attorney Helping Victims in Atlanta, Locust Grove, Greensboro and Beyond.

 Meet with a Knowledgeable Atlanta Truck Accident Attorney

 A truck accident is a stressful experience for a victim and their loved ones.
 Whether you are coping with devastating injuries or the sudden death of a loved one, the compassionate and dedicated staff at Ben F. Windham, P.C. is ready to help you seek justice.
-We proudly serve accident victims in Atlanta, Roswell, Alpharetta, Decatur, Dunwoody, Sandy Springs, Stone Mountain, Cumming, Brunswick, and Lawrenceville, as well as other cities in Fulton, DeKalb, Forsyth, Gwinnett, and Glynn Counties.
+We proudly serve accident victims in Atlanta, Roswell, Alpharetta, Decatur, Dunwoody, Sandy Springs, Stone Mountain, Cumming, Brunswick, and Lawrenceville, as well as other cities in Henry, Fulton, DeKalb, Forsyth, Gwinnett, and Glynn Counties.
 To schedule a free consultation with a truck accident attorney in Atlanta or elsewhere in Georgia, call us now at 1-833-BEN-WINS or contact us online.